"Someday when you have children-"

 "Listen.
 You're about to be 30.
 You're getting to the age where having a baby can become difficult.
 I'm going to recommend you get serious about what you want in life.
 Lose weight.
 Eat healthy.
 You'll feel better about yourself.
 I'm going to write you a prescription for the pill.
 You need to be on it."

 "I... uh... ok... thanks."
 I stumble out of her office in shock.
 Get my life together?
 Feel better about myself?
-I can get pregnant?
+Getting pregnant is about to become more difficult?
 Did she even ask if that's what I wanted?
-I clutched the prescription tighter.
-Why take these if she seems to want me to get pregnant?

 Next thing you know, I'm watching the movie "Up" (a kids animation movie mind you) and balling my eyes out.
 There's a 10 second clip where this sweet couple are preparing to have a baby, but then something goes wrong and they're crying in the doctors office.
 The wife takes this huge sigh of disappointment...despair....and I can't stop the tears from falling!
 Cartoons really are not for kids....